fysoul17/google_maps_place_picker/README.md

 ![](preview.gif)

 ## Support
-If the package was useful or saved your time, please do not hesitate to buy the original a cup of coffee! ;)
+If the package was useful or saved your time, please do not hesitate to buy the original author a cup of coffee! ;)
 The more caffeine he gets, the more useful projects he can make in the future.

 <a href="https://www.buymeacoffee.com/Oj17EcZ" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>